hive-engine/steemsmartcontracts-wiki/NFT-Market-Contract.md

 Buys one or more NFT instances that are currently listed for sale.
 The buyer must have enough tokens in his account to pay for all NFT instances; there is no concept of a partial fill, either you buy everything requested or nothing.
 * requires active key: yes

-* can be called by: Steem account
+* can be called by: Steem or Hive account

 * parameters:
   * symbol (string): symbol of the token (uppercase letters only, max length of 10)
   * nfts (array of string): list of NFT instance IDs (NOT order IDs) that you want to buy
-  * marketAccount (string): Steem account to receive the market fee percentage of the total sale price
+  * marketAccount (string): Steem or Hive account to receive the market fee percentage of the total sale price

 A maximum of 50 NFT instances can be bought in a single call of this action.
 You cannot fill your own orders, and all orders must have the same price symbol.